TurboFreeze/wire-protocol-chat/README.md

 Once logged in, entering 1 can send a message to the desired recipient.
 The user will be prompted to enter a username for an existing user and the message itself.

 The logged in user can also choose to delete their own account.
 Selecting `y` for yes forces deletion regardless of whether or not there are pending messages for that user, while `n` will only delete if the message queue for that user is empty.

+## Technical Overview

+For technical details about this software, please refer to the included `pydoc` documentation in the `doc` directory.
+A **complete wire protocol** was defined and implemented (see op codes in the documentation).
+Communication between machines is achieved using socket connections.
+Every wire message is packed and unpacked using the corresponding utility from Python's `struct` module: `pack()` for sending messages and `unpack()` for receiving messages according to the wire protocol.